Accessibility statement for https://cambridgebrc.nihr.ac.uk/

 We use the colour coral to display hyperlinks in our website, in accordance with NIHR branding guidelines.
 However coral hyperlinks may be difficult to read for people with low vision or colour-blindness.
 We are working with the central NIHR team on the current branding guidelines including colour for our hyperlinks.
 We will update any of the branding as soon as possible when new recommendations have been set.

 We believe that improving both the navigation and low-contrast hyperlinks now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment when the web developer contract is up for renewal, likely to be over winter 2020/21.
+We will make another assessment if and when we replace the website (likely to be later in 2021).